Your Clutter-Free Kitchen

 This will keep you from getting distracted.

-Keep Your Counters Clutter Free
+Keep Your Counters Clutter-Free

 Counter space is your main priority.
-Tidy counters will make your kitchen feel fresh, organized and clean.
+Tidy counters will make your kitchen feel fresh, organized, and clean.

-Coffee makers are typically used every morning, so it makes sense to have it out all the time.
+Coffee makers are typically used every morning, so it makes sense to have them out all the time.
 On the other hand, you may only use your crockpot once a week so the best place to store it is in a cabinet.

 For your prep space and the area around your sink, leave out only items you use all the time.
-Hand soap, dish soap and a sponge or brush for washing dishes are usually the three items you’ll want close at hand.
+Hand soap, dish soap, and a sponge or brush for washing dishes are usually the three items you’ll want close at hand.